Steve McConnell describes this unique lecture series

 I’m enjoying creating the content in this way.
 It’s a new experience for me.
 I think it’s an interesting way to present material, and it’s a good way for me to release new material in a really timely way.
 I hope you enjoy consuming content presented this way as well.”

-In this lecture series, planned to eventually include approximately 80 lectures, Steve explains the Four Factors Lifecycle Model and how understanding the model means understanding virtually every significant aspect of software project dynamics.
+The Understanding Software Projects (USP) lecture series is planned to eventually include approximately 80 lectures.
+Steve explains the Four Factors Lifecycle Model and how understanding the model means understanding virtually every significant aspect of software project dynamics.
 Topics include the role of Size, Uncertainty, Human Variation, and Defects in the Four Factors Model.
 In the series, Steve also describes numerous case studies that illustrate how to apply the model to gain insights into your software projects.
+While additional specific topic videos are still being produced and added, the ultimate, overarching goal is understanding, or teaching you topics to broaden your comprehension of software projects you might encounter.

-With the deeper understanding of software projects that you gain from this lecture series, you will be able to:
+With the deeper understanding that you gain from this lecture series, you will be able to:

 - Plan your projects to meet their cost, schedule, quality, and functionality goals